inlivedev/inlive-website/content/docs/tutorial/create-and-manage-widget/index.md

 ## Updating & Deleting Widget

 If you need to update the information of the widget, simply navigate to the Widget settings.
 You can update the name, summary, and description.
 ![update and delete widget](/images/tutorial-widget/managing-widget.png)

 If needed, you can also delete the widget, but keep in mind that this action is **not reversible**.

-## Ready to develop your own widget?

-Our Widget feature will be ready in the 3rd quarter of this year.
-While waiting, don't hesitate to discuss the possibility to enable your live stream’s interactivity with us by filling the form [here](https://tally.so/r/wgD9aM ).